What to do when you start your placement

 Check your UWE Bristol email account regularly so you don’t miss key information such as registration, academic matters and important updates from the Placement Team.

-You should update your Placement proposal form (Infohub login required) if any of your placement details change, including your manager’s name and contact details.
+Please email the Placements Team at firstname.lastname@example.org if there are any changes to your placement details, including your manager’s name and contact details, start and end date of your placement or any information you feel we need to know.
 We’ll need this so we can check in with you and your manager when you’re on placement.